MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/porting-ndis-to-netadapter-cx.md

 The other option is to break apart your OID handler's switch statement and provide a separate handler for each individual OID.
 You might choose this option if your device requires OID-specific functionality.

-You might even use both approaches in the same driver, providing custom handlers for some OIDs while using a default handler with a switch statement for the remainder.
+You can use both approaches in the same driver, providing custom handlers for some OIDs while using a default handler with a switch statement for the remainder.

 To register default handlers for all query OIDs and all set OIDs, provide an [**EVT_NET_REQUEST_DEFAULT_QUERY_DATA callback function**](evt-net-request-default-query-data.md) and an [**EVT_NET_REQUEST_DEFAULT_SET_DATA callback function**](evt-net-request-default-set-data.md):